The Sea Voyage: Sources

 The play begins with a storm, and features a desert island and castaways at a banquet, just as in The Tempest.
-In addition to Shakespeare's play, the collaborators consulted recent accounts of actual explorations, including those of William Strachey and John Nicoll.
+In addition to Shakespeare's play, the collaborators consulted recent accounts of actual explorations, including those of William Strachey and John Nicholl.

 After 1660

 In the Restoration era, The Sea Voyage was revived by the King's Company in an adaptation called The Storm.
 The adapted version premiered on 25 September 1667, with both King Charles II and Samuel Pepys in the audience, as Pepys records in his Diary.
 Pepys liked the play so much – especially the added songs and dances – that he saw it again the next evening.
 The King's Company staged the play to beat the competition: William Davenant's and John Dryden's adaptation, The Tempest, or The Enchanted Island, would premier on 7 November the same year.
 Another adaptation of The Sea Voyage, titled The Commonwealth of Women, was produced by Thomas d'Urfey in 1685.
-D'Urfey's version proved even more popular after the turn of the eighteenth century, being performed in 1702, 1707, 1708, and 1710.
+D'Urfey's bawdy version of the play proved even more popular after the turn of the eighteenth century, being performed in 1702, 1707, 1708, and 1710.
 D'urfey made the hero an Englishman instead of a Frenchman, and an honest pirate to boot, anticipating Gilbert and Sullivan's The Pirates of Penzance by nearly two centuries.
+The original play was performed in 2020 at the American Shakespeare Center's Blackfriars Playhouse.